papiodesu/leptos_book/src/view/03_components.md

 ```

 Hm... this won’t compile.
 It should be pretty easy to understand why: we’ve declared
-that the 「progress」 prop takes 「ReadSignal<i32>」, and 「double_count」 is not
+that the "progress」 prop takes 「ReadSignal<i32>」, and 「double_count" is not
-「ReadSignal<i32>」.
-As rust-analyzer will tell you, its type is 「|| -> i32」, i.e.,
+"ReadSignal<i32>」.
+As rust-analyzer will tell you, its type is 「|| -> i32", i.e.,
-it’s a closure that returns an 「i32」.
+it’s a closure that returns an "i32".

 There are a couple ways to handle this.
 One would be to say: “Well, I know that
 for the view to be reactive, it needs to take a function or a signal.
 I can always
 turn a signal into a function by wrapping it in a closure...
 Maybe I could
 just take any function?”

-If you’re using nightly Rust with the 「nightly」 feature, signals are functions,
+If you’re using nightly Rust with the "nightly" feature, signals are functions,
-so you could use a generic component and take any 「Fn() -> i32」:
+so you could use a generic component and take any "Fn() -> i32":

 ```rust
 #[component]